romene/Naturaily-netlify/_portfolio/thecollectivity.md

 title: Collectivity
 layout: portfolio-details
 project-screen: /assets/images/collectivity.png
 project-logo:
 banner-bg: /assets/images/zapnito-bg.png
 banner-text: Zapewniamy super sprawną reakcję, nasz zespół może być do Twojej dyspozycji już 48 h od pierwszego kontaktu!
 banner-tech:
- - Ruby on Rails
- - PostgreSQL
- - Ember.js
- - Node.js
- - Android
-step-tech:
- - Ruby on Rails
+ - Ruby on Rails, PostgreSQL, Ember.js, Node.js, Android
- - PostgreSQL
- - Ember.js
- - Node.js
 step-one: The need
 step-one-title: Helping health systems
 step-one-text: Africa’s health systems are underdeveloped.
 They lack proper design, implementation and evaluation of policies.
 What would have positive impact?
 Professionals who cooperate, share their experience and knowledge.
 Five years ago such group met and made a sad discovery - the potential is there, but there’s no place to share insights and organize cooperation.
 That’s where Naturaily enters the scene to help build online community solution.